 Kalyves Town beach.
 Just 15 minutes drive away.

 Sandy beach between the town of Kalyves and the photogenic fishing harbour, with ample parking behind the beach and a selection of places to eat and drink.

 Falasarna.
 This is a good hour and a half's drive away, but worth the effort.

-Follow the signs from the road after Kissamos then drive down the winding road as far as you can.
-Until you come to Jimmy's "Freedom" bar above the beach.
+Follow the signs from the road after Kissamos then drive down the winding tarmac road as far as you can to the unpaved car park.
 From there a path and steps lead to the pink (yes) shallow sandy beach and dunes.